NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Bones are not mapped to joints, so updating transforms from joints to resulting bones is not ideal, we could rebuild the tree with offsets and transforms per tick (so joint transform is passed directly on bone construction, no need to then map joint transforms to bones per anim frame), but this is very inefficient, we should only build skeleton once and then update bone transforms per tick needing to define a mapping from joints to bones, to then update their transforms.

 The sample code kinda does this (it doesnt maintain a skeleton state, it re calcs per call to render directly using legacy GL.
 It uses recursion approach for this starting from root).
-I could do a similar approach, where skel is rebuilt per call so transforms can be applied directly, but as above its not very effcient because reconstructing the same skeleton tree with changed rotations is a waste of time if we can find a way just to update joint rotations on pre-built skeleton.
+I could do a similar approach, where skel is rebuilt per call so transforms can be applied directly, but as above its not very effcient because reconstructing the same skeleton tree with changed rotations is a waste of time,  (See Immediate Mode approach below).

+If we can find a way just to update joint rotations on pre-built skeleton.
 So need a robust way to handle updating bone transforms from BVH Joints, the joint is what defines the start of the bone ie in the above example, the parent of the current iterated joint.

-The Scaling + Translation only happens in the Bone Rendering calls (ie to Primitive Model matrix) so this should not affect the transforms of the bone itself, as they are applied after the bone transform matrix is passed to the primitive as its model matrix.
+The Scaling + Translation only happens in the Bone Rendering calls (ie to Primitive Model matrix), these are post transform operations to re-scale the visual output ie bones to be smaller / closer to world origin, so this should not affect the transforms of the bone itself, as they are applied after the bone transform matrix is passed to the primitive as its model matrix.

 ____